Solar wind

 What can it be used for?

-With these ionospheric current data, we are able to compute and then reveal a naturally realistic map of the tentative auroral oval, which evolves in latitude, longitude and intensity in near real-time.
-This is extremely useful for aurora chasing because users can literally locate where the oval is and where the maximum activity can be found along the oval.
+By computing ionospheric current data, we are able to output a naturally realistic map of the tentative auroral oval, which evolves in latitude, longitude and intensity in near real-time.
+This is extremely useful for aurora chasing because users can literally locate where the oval is and where the maximum activity can be found along the oval right then and there.
 This is especially true when users monitor the evolution of the oval on our map over several minutes, as discrepancies may arise at times (see disclaimer below).
-With this in mind, users can easily identify how far from the oval they are and the sector of the oval they are crossing in order to anticipate the type of auroral activity they will face.
+With the ability to follow the auroral activity over the past two hours, users can easily identify how far from the oval they are, assess the sector of the oval they are crossing, understand the evolution of the auroral activity and eventually anticipate the type of auroral activity that will occur near them.

 Please note that our model does not precisely determine the different types of auroral behaviors along the oval (e.g. quiet arcs, substorms, pulsating auroras…) because it is not (yet) possible to use magnetometer / current data to do so in a very scientifically accurate way.
 If it was, such models would likely have already been produced.
 With that being said, our model can still help greatly to anticipate the major types of behavior using the relative intensity and location of this activity.